Shark Pictures

 Habitat: Found on rocky and coral reefs.
 Often in kelp.

-Abundance and distribution: From the Abrollos Islands Western Australia, to Adelaide, Southern Australia.
+Distribution: From the Abrollos Islands Western Australia, to Adelaide, Southern Australia.
 More common in South Australia.

 Behavior: Remains motionless during the day usually hidden under kelp or ledges.
 Probably forages for benthic inverts. and bony fishes as well as co-species.